Business Improvement District

 Who Are We?

 Helena created Montana’s first Business Improvement District in 1986 when a group of business and property owners collaborated with the goal of promoting economic growth in downtown Helena.
-The Helena BID is a 501 (C)(6) created by State Statute through a resolution of the City of Helena.
-The BID’s most recent creation was approved by the City Commission on the 13th day of January 2020, Resolution No. 20589.
+The Helena BID is a 501 (C)(6) created by state statute through a resolution of the City of Helena.
+The BID’s most recent creation was approved by the City Commission in January 2020, Resolution No. 20589.

 The organization represents property owners within Helena’s legally constituted city district.
 Revenues to fund the BID programs and services are derived from a special assessment on the district’s property owners’ tax bill.
 The Helena BID creates a vital avenue of support and growth as a catalyst for economic development in the heart of Helena while sharing a vision and voice for the downtown community.